Traffic collision avoidance system: Safety aspects

 Safety studies on TCAS estimate that the system improves safety in the airspace by a factor of between 3 and 5.

 However, it is well understood that part of the remaining risk is that TCAS may induce midair collisions: "In particular, it is dependent on the accuracy of the threat aircraft's reported altitude and on the expectation that the threat aircraft will not make an abrupt maneuver that defeats the TCAS Resolution Advisory (RA).
 The safety study also shows that TCAS II will induce some critical near midair collisions..."
 (See page 7 of Introduction to TCAS II Version 7 and 7.1 (PDF) in external links below).

 One potential problem with TCAS II is the possibility that a recommended avoidance maneuver might direct the flight crew to descend toward terrain below a safe altitude.
 Recent requirements for incorporation of ground proximity mitigate this risk.
 Ground proximity warning alerts have priority in the cockpit over TCAS alerts.

 Some pilots have been unsure how to act when their aircraft was requested to climb whilst flying at their maximum altitude.
 The accepted procedure is to follow the climb RA as best as possible, temporarily trading speed for height.
 The climb RA should quickly finish.
 In the event of a stall warning, the stall warning would take priority.

 Both cases have been addressed by Version 7.0 of TCAS II and are currently handled by a corrective RA together with a visual indication of a green arc in the IVSI display to indicate the safe range for the climb or descent rate.
 However, it has been found that in some cases these indications could lead to a dangerous situation for the involved aircraft.
 For example, if a TCAS event occurs when two aircraft are descending one over the other for landing, the aircraft at the lower altitude will first receive a "Descend, descend" RA, and when reaching an extreme low altitude, this will change to a "Level off, level off" RA, together with a green arc indication directing the pilot to level off the aircraft.
 This could place the aircraft dangerously into the path of the intruder above, who is descending to land.
 A change proposal has been issued to correct this problem.

+Security aspects

+TCAS was not designed with security in mind, even in its newest versions.
+With the rise of software-defined radios, security researchers have investigated wireless attacks on TCAS.
+Researchers demonstrate how to take full control over the collision avoidance displays and create RAs of arbitrary aircraft on a collision course.
+These attacks can be launched using commercial off-the-shelf hardware and could be used to instruct the pilot to climb or descend at will.
+However, these attacks are only possible when the attacker is close to the victim aircraft (up to a distance of 4.2 km), limiting the risk of abuse in the real world.